The Ultimate Guide on Portable or Mobile Toilet

 They fulfil requirements in various locations such as urban slums of developing countries, during festivals, camping, travelling or places where toilets are not readily available.
 A chemical toilet is a popular choice for a portable bathroom.
 Some of the other types of mobile variety are Urine-diversion dehydration toilets, freezing toilets, composting toilets, container-based toilets etc.

-mobile toilet is not attached to a hole in the ground or a septic tank, which is movable and is easily picked up.
+A mobile toilet is not attached to a hole in the ground or a septic tank, which is movable and is easily picked up.
 It is carried by one person or will need heavy lifting equipment such as a truck or a crane.

 How does a portable toilet carry out the task?